 Pack 2-3 outfits per day, 8-10 diapers and 3 bibs/burp clothes and lots of wipes.
 If you are going for a week or so, buy a pack of diapers and wipes once you get there so you don’t have to pack them all.

 Always carry plastic or ziplock bags to put soiled clothing into.
 You can pack babies new oufits into ziplocks and put the old ones in the sack.
-Inevitably, the biggest blow out/spit-up you’ve ever seen WILL happen on this trip, so be prepared and when it comes, say “yep!
+Inevitably, the biggest blow out/spit-up you’ve ever seen WILL happen on this trip, so be prepared and when it comes, say “Yep!
 This is it!
 I’m ready for this!”
 It may be a good idea to use old bibs/onsies that you can just trash once their purpose is fulfilled.

 My third baby LOVED her binky.
 So I needed it handy ALWAYS.
 It was so hard to have it dropping out of her mouth and rolling down the plane as we took off, so always have 3-4 extra in an EASY -to-access location.
 I love this little binky holder, just so it stays clean and easy to find in a diaper bag or backpack.
+I also recently found a binky clip (why did it take me so long to discover this!!) which is a lifesaver for binky lovers!

 My favorite nursing cover slips over my head and covers everything.
-This is so convenient for that moment when I’m sitting next to a 20-year-old-never-wants-kids and I’m suppose to feed my baby.
+This is so convenient for that moment when I’m sitting next to a 20-year-old-never-wants-kids male and I’m suppose to feed my baby.
 It also doubles as a carseat cover for blocking out the light and wind later on the trip.

 Airport travel tips: